Bringing pets into New Zealand

 - guinea pigs — from Australia only

-- rabbits — from Australia only.
+- rabbits — from Australia only

-You’re not allowed to import:
+See a list of pets you’re not allowed to import: